Kailash Mansarovar Tour Yatra

 Respectful Clothing:

-Kailash Mansarovar lies in China's Tibet Autonomous Region.
-The Chinese Yuan is commonly used as the currency, in Tibet.
-US dollars are also widely accepted in many places throughout China.
-It is recommended to carry Chinese Yuan for a convenient travel experience.
-In this region, some of the shops do take credit cards but they're not always easy to spot, and finding an ATM can be a bit tricky.
+Kailash Mansarovar lies in China’s Tibet Autonomous Region.
+The commonly used currency in Tibet is Chinese Yuan.
+US dollars are also very acceptable in most places of China.
+It is advisable to carry Chinese Yuan for ease of travel.
+Credit cards are accepted in some shops in this region, but they’re not always easy to find and finding an ATM might be a bit tricky.

 The distance, between Kedarnath and Kailash Mansarovar is 300 kilometers.
 Kedarnath, a Hindu pilgrimage destination nestled in the Garhwal Himalayas of Uttarakhand, India is known for the Kedarnath Temple dedicated to Lord Shiva.
 This temple is one of the twelve Jyotirlingas.
 Pilgrims embark on challenging treks to visit this temple situated at an elevation of 3,583 meters (11,755 feet) above sea level amidst mountain peaks and captivating scenery.